 How to Build a SaaS Product Roadmap: Tools, Technics, Steps

 Consistency and stability are essential in developing any product.
-It is especially true for SaaS products, where the team faces the need for frequent updates, migrations, etc.
+This is especially true for SaaS products, where the team faces the need for frequent updates, migrations, etc.

 The product manager's task is to create optimal conditions for the team's work and keep in touch with stakeholders.
 This can only be done if the process is optimized and divided into clear phases.
 There are many techniques and tools for this; the most practical among them is the product roadmap.

 In this article, we’ll discuss the purpose and importance of such documents, and consider their types, features and techniques for prioritizing.
 We’ll also take a look at some relevant SaaS product roadmap examples and the best tools for their creation.